disha9112/Opus/README.md

 ## Frontend

 - Users can create an account to access the features available.
+- The events page allows access to a calendar for marking important dates with events and other commitments.
 - The notes page can be used to jot down quick notes by providing an apt title and description.
 Users can update and delete their notes as well.
 - The todos page is helpful in maintaining tasks or one-liners, and these can be updated and deleted as per the user's convenience.
 - A Pomodoro timer is available for the users to manage time in small blocks.
 Timer settings can be used to set the desired work and break durations.